pivotal/docs-tap/authn-authz/permissions-breakdown.hbs.md

-# Detailed role permissions for Tanzu Application Platform component
+# Detailed role permissions for Tanzu Application Platform

 This topic tells you the specific permissions of each role for every Tanzu Application Platform (commonly known as TAP) component.